 In particular famous for its white truffles and chocolates - it is where Ferrero Rocher and Nutella come from and the legendary Gianduia was invented here.

-Known as the city of a hundred medieval towers the old town centre is a beautifully preserved town, with a great atmosphere.
+Known as the city of a hundred medieval towers, the old town center is a beautifully preserved town with a great atmosphere.

-Strolling the streets and piazza (squares) of Alba on a Sunday afternoon, with the family in tow and a gelato in hand, is one of life's great pleasures.
+Strolling the streets and piazzas (squares) of Alba on a Sunday afternoon, with the family in tow and a gelato in hand, is one of life's great pleasures,

 Alba or one of the nearby villages like Neive (voted one of the loveliest villages in Italy) are ideal.